ALASKA FAST FACTS

-WiFi Availability: There are many places to get free WiFi when you travel to Alaska.
+Connectivity: There are many places to get free WiFi when you travel to Alaska.
 Coffee shops are the best options for you.

 Visa Required: The visa requirements for travel to Alaska is the same with the rest of the United States.

 International Driver’s License Accepted?
 There is no need to secure an international driver’s license to drive in Alaska.
 You can use your existing driver’s license.